michalc/OpenTTDLab/README.md

 ## Licenses and attributions

+### TL;DR

 OpenTTDLab is licensed under the [GNU General Public License version 2.0](./LICENSE).
+This covers every file in this repository.

+### In more detail

-OpenTTDLab is based on [Patric Stout's OpenTTD Savegame Reader](https://github.com/TrueBrain/OpenTTD-savegame-reader), also licensed under the GNU General Public License version 2.0.
+OpenTTDLab is based on [Patric Stout's OpenTTD Savegame Reader](https://github.com/TrueBrain/OpenTTD-savegame-reader), licensed under the GNU General Public License version 2.0.

 The [OpenTTDLab logo](./docs/assets/openttdlab-logo.svg) is a modified version of the [OpenTTD logo](https://commons.wikimedia.org/wiki/File:Openttdlogo.svg), authored by the [OpenTTD team](https://github.com/OpenTTD/OpenTTD/blob/master/CREDITS.md).
-The OpenTTD logo is licensed under the GNU General Public License version 2.0.
+The OpenTTD logo is also licensed under the GNU General Public License version 2.0.

 The [.gitignore](./.gitignore) file is based on [GitHub's Python .gitignore file](https://github.com/github/gitignore/blob/main/Python.gitignore).
 This was originally supplied under CC0 1.0 Universal.
 However, as part of OpenTTDLab it is licensed under GNU General Public License version 2.0.

-[OpenTTD](https://github.com/OpenTTD/OpenTTD) is authored by the [OpenTTD team](https://github.com/OpenTTD/OpenTTD/blob/master/CREDITS.md).
-OpenTTD is also licensed under the GNU General Public License version 2.0.

 [trAIns](./fixtures/54524149-trAIns-2.1.tar) is authored by Luis Henrique O. Rios, and licensed under the GNU General Public License version 2.0.

+[OpenTTD](https://github.com/OpenTTD/OpenTTD) and [OpenGFX](https://github.com/OpenTTD/OpenGFX) are authored by the [OpenTTD team](https://github.com/OpenTTD/OpenTTD/blob/master/CREDITS.md).
+Both are licensed under the GNU General Public License version 2.0.